 The Applicant believes that commentor's estimates of imported fill are based upon the assumption that on-site excavated material cannot be reused on-site.
-The Planning Board's consultant agrees with this assessment.
+The commentor, a professional engineer, has stated that its estimate is based on 100% re-use of materials on the site and that therefore additional fill would need to be imported.
+If this was the case there would be substantially more truck traffic than analyzed in this FEIS.
+The Planning Board's engineering consultant agrees with the Applicant's estimatesthis assessment.
 As noted in the comment, the commentor believes that is not the case and that the additional fill would need to be imported.
 The NYSDEC has confirmed (Appendix L), the Applicant would be able to reuse excavated material on-site as fill.
 The Applicant has submitted Figure 8 in Appendix C as demonstration that the amount of imported fill necessary to construct the Proposed Action is 81,805 cubic yards.
 The Planning Board's consultant agrees with this figure.